 Freezing is a convenient way to store ginger and free up space in the fridge.
 Peeled ginger keeps well in the freezer and can be used as per requirement.

-Simply take out a few pieces and let them thaw before chopping.
+Take out a few pieces and let them thaw before chopping.
 Frozen ginger can be grated immediately and is easier to grate in this state.

 Freezing ginger is currently the best way to stop the spoilage of ginger without changing its chemical or physical properties that much.
 Frozen peeled ginger can last for months at a time, especially when in the form of whole ginger rhizomes or pieces.